hanatos/vkdt/src/pipe/doc/readme.md

-the pipeline is organised in layers. the first, user visible, layer is a graph on modules. these have config params and can be arranged freely, and quickly read from human readable or binary config files. the next layer is nodes within each module. every module has at least one. a node will map directly to a shader kernel, and its inputs and outputs will be managed by our memory manager.
+the pipeline is organised in layers. the first, user visible, layer is a graph on modules. these have config params and can be arranged freely, and quickly read from human readable or binary config files. the next layer consists of nodes within each module. every module has at least one. a node will map directly to a shader kernel, and its inputs and outputs will be managed by our memory manager.

 ## modules